rvillaester/robot-exercise/README.md

 3. GIT (most of the IDEs has this plugin by default)

 ## Run in your favorite IDE
 You can use whatever IDE you're comfortable with.
 I'm using Eclipse and IntelliJ.
+By default, the output will be on a file called output.log.
+Modify root logger in log4j2.xml if you want switch to console logging.
 1. Open your favorite IDE
 2. Checkout the source code in this repository
 3. Run Main.java
-<br/>By default, the output will be on a file called output.log.
-Modify root logger in log4j2.xml if you want switch to console logging.

 ## Packaging The Application
 Package the application so that we can use or run it anywhere.
 1. Run **mvn clean package** against the pom.xml
-2. You will see the robot-exercise-<version>-distribution.zip under the **target** directory
+2. You will see the robot-exercise-**version**-distribution.zip under the **target** directory
 3. Unzip that file.
 It includes the following files:
     - instructions
         - this will contain all the .rc files